php-ru/symfony-docs-ru/deployment.rst

 A) Check Requirements
 ~~~~~~~~~~~~~~~~~~~~~

-Check if your server meets the requirements by running:
+Check if your server meets the requirements by running the following command
+provided by the ``symfony`` binary created when `installing Symfony`_:

 .. code-block:: terminal

-    $ php bin/symfony_requirements
+    $ symfony check:requirements

 .. _b-configure-your-app-config-parameters-yml-file: